openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/03-viewing-the-java-console-and-camel-route.md

 ![Build has Completed](../../assets/intro-openshift/fis-deploy-app/03-build-has-completed.png)

-After successfully building the application, access the Hawtio console by selecting the Resource menu and select Pods.
+Now that we have successfully built our application, lets take a look at it on the JBoss Fuse Hawtio console.
+To get there we start with selecting the Applications menu on the left and then select Pods.

 ![Select Pods menu](../../assets/intro-openshift/fis-deploy-app/03-select-pods.png)

-This will bring up a list of running pods, as well as builds which have completed.
+This will bring up a list of available pods for both deployed and running applications and completed builds.
 Select the pod running current application:

 ![Pods list](../../assets/intro-openshift/fis-deploy-app/03-pods-list.png)